 Before your dental implant surgery, we use local anesthetic injections to numb the area where we’ll be working to ensure that you don’t feel any pain during the procedure.
 You may feel some pressure and movement as we work, but it will not be painful.
 As the local anesthetic wears off in the hours after your surgery, you’ll begin to feel some tenderness at the surgical site.
 This is usually minimal and can be alleviated with over-the-counter pain medication, cold compresses, and a diet of soft foods.

 Can dental implants be done in one day?

-Most dental implant restorations require a few appointments spread out over the course of three to six months, but we do have some solutions that can be performed in a single day, such as the All-on-4 restoration that replaces a full arch of missing teeth.
+Most dental implant restorations require a few appointments spread out over the course of three to six months, but we do have some solutions that can be performed in a single day, such as Full-arch restorations that replaces a full arch of missing teeth.
 Even if you are not a candidate for a same-day dental implant procedure, we can provide you with a temporary restoration to use while you wait for your permanent restoration.